willcrichton/easyws/README.md

 ### The API

 The `easyws` package contains exactly one exported function:
-`easyws.Socket(path string, msgHandle func(string, *Connection, *Hub), joinHandle func(*Connection, *Hub))`
+`easyws.Socket(path string, msgHandle func(string, *easyws.Connection, *Hub),
+							joinHandle func(*http.Request, *easyws.Connection, *easyws.Hub)
+							leaveHandle func(*http.Request, *easyws.Connection, *easyws.Hub)`

-The Socket function creates a new WebSocket at the given path and accepts two handlers: `msgHandle` for when a message is sent to the WebSocket, and `joinHandle` for when a user connects to the WebSocket.
+The Socket function creates a new WebSocket at the given path and accepts three handlers: `msgHandle` for when a message is sent to the WebSocket, `joinHandle` for when a user connects to the WebSocket, and `leaveHandle` for when a user disconnects or the client otherwise closes his socket connection.
 Both handlers are called with the corresponding `Connection` and `Hub`.
 Those datatypes are as follows:

 ```go
 type Connection struct {